Dundrum Bay: Dune systems

+Murlough spit and its dune heathland, separating the Outer Bay (right) from the Inner Bay (top left).
+The town of Newcastle is at bottom left.

 The Dundrum Bay complex is located on the southeast coast of County Down, Northern Ireland.
 It includes four main natural features: the Murlough and Ballykinler dune systems, and Dundrum Outer and Inner Bays.
 The area stretches from St. John’s Point in the east to the Mourne Mountains in the southwest, focusing specifically on the section between Craigalea Rocks and the mouth of the Glen River in Newcastle.

 The geological history of the area was first noted in an 1871 Geological Survey map, which showed raised beaches and ancient sea levels behind the dune systems.
 Interest in the area grew in the 1950s and 60s when researcher Stephens studied the Murlough dunes, particularly the raised gravel ridges.
 He linked these features to sea level changes during the mid-Holocene period (around 6000–5000 years ago).
 Although Stephens published limited detailed findings, his work influenced later interpretations of sea level changes along Ireland’s east coast.